npg70/galbreath-old/sources/kintyre-the-hidden-past.md

 ## Page 152

-> The craigaig hut wsa built in the early years of the 1939-1945 war by a team of young men
+> The Craigaig hut was built in the early years of the 1939-1945 war by a team of young men
 > comprising ...
 Calum Galbraith ... all of them from the Drumlemble-Machrihanish district.

 ## Page 195